mazo20/personalWebsite/Content/index.md

 *2019*

-One of 100 Polish students chosen for a mentorship scheme.
-My mentor is Matt Komorowski, Senior Director & Head of Channel Partners - International Markets at PayPal.
+One of a 100 Polish students chosen for a mentorship scheme.
+My mentor was Matt Komorowski, Senior Director & Head of Channel Partners - International Markets at PayPal.

 **iOSDevUK student sponsorship**